xwzliang/book_digest/The_5_AM_Club_Own_Your_Morning_Elevate_Your_Life.md

 - “Here's the real takeaway,” the billionaire carried on.
 “Elite producers and everyday heroes understand that what you do each day matters far more than what you do once in a while.
 Consistency really is a key ingredient of mastery.
 And regularity is a necessity if you're amped to make history.”

+- “Science now confirms that our brains can continue to grow throughout our lives.
+This beautiful phenomenon is called neuroplasticity.
+And it speaks to the fact that the human brain, like personal willpower, is a lot more like a muscle than previously understood.
+It's plastic in a way.
+Push it and it'll expand.
+Flex it and it'll extend—and become more potent for your use in the tallest expression of your most radiant gifts.
+So, you want to make sure you exercise your brain aggressively to make new habits like getting up early your new normal.
+Neurons that fire together, wire together, you know?
+As you repeat the routine you wish to add to your lifestyle, it becomes easier—and more familiar.
+That's a really important point to contemplate.
+And then act on.”
+“I've never been aware that we actually have the ability to grow our brains,” noted the entrepreneur excitedly.
+“And I guess what you're saying is the more we practice a fresh habit, the more our brains will work with us and evolve to make it part of who we are.
+Right?”